peat-platform/mongrel2/static/markdown/OPENi_Android_Tutorial.md

-#OPENi Android Tutorial
+#PEAT Android Tutorial
 ---

-This tutorial will cover the use of the OPENi Android client library available for [download](https://demo2.openi-ict.eu/android-sdk/openi-client-lib.aar).
+This tutorial will cover the use of the PEAT Android client library available for [download](https://demo2.peat-platform.org/android-sdk/peat-client-lib.aar).

 Create a new android project.
 This project will be used for the purpose of this tutorial.

-Download the OPENi Android Client Library and place it into the **libs** folder within your Android project directory.
+Download the PEAT Android Client Library and place it into the **libs** folder within your Android project directory.

 To enable your android project to utilize the library it must be imported by the porject.
 This is done in the **gradle.build** file.